 Over the past nine months, I have worked with a team of engineers, biologists and developers here at Cambridge Consultants on a new way of incubating rare cells.
 The aim is to nurture the cells outside the body so that they live far longer and – importantly – to find a way of doing so that is affordable and scalable.
 I’m not working on a piece of academic research.
 The aim is to create a practical system which can be used inexpensively in medical labs.

-My idea is based around the use of an ordinary printed circuit board (PCB) measuring around 2.5cm square.
+My idea is based around the use of an specially designed printed circuit board (PCB) slightly smaller than a postage stamp.
 On this, a single cell can be held in a ten nanolitre droplet of glucose solution.
 The electronics of the circuit board allow the droplet to be moved around the board and to be manipulated in various ways, extending its capacity to be the ideal environment for a cell’s survival.
 In essence, it is a tiny incubator for a cell.

-In this way, we have extended the life of the cell in our CellPreserve device to around 14 days.
+In this way, we are able to extend life of the cell in our CellPreserve device to around 14 days.
 How does it work?
 Well, here’s the detail.
 The circuit board is encased in clear plastic and monitored constantly by a custom made optical system.
 When the optical system observes that the cell’s droplet solution is showing signs of change, such as rising acidity, lack of oxygen and/or glucose, the electronics in the board spring into action.

 The tiny droplet of solution can be moved electronically across the circuit board to a position where more incubating solution is added, using syringe drivers.
 This can both rebalance the pH and add nutrients.
 To ensure the original droplet does not get too large, it can then be pinched in half so that it returns to its original size while containing fresh solution.
 The other droplet of solution can be analysed if required or discarded.